 Privacy Recap: March 2023

-In our Privacy Recap series, we review the biggest privacy and online security news of the past month.
+In our Privacy Recap series, we review the biggest privacy and online security news for March 2023.

 In March, we saw a number of national privacy authorities and lawmakers cracking down on social media companies, particularly Meta.
 Here are the biggest online privacy stories for March 2023.